-As babies are rocked or nursed to sleep each time, they may start to wake up looking for the same sleep association that helped them get to sleep in the first place.
+As babies are rocked or nursed to sleep each time, they may start to wake up looking for the same sleep associations that helped them get to sleep in the first place.

-They start to need this same sleep prop every time they come out of one sleep cycle in order to go into the next—which is about every 40 minutes!
+They start to need this same sleep prop every time they come out of one sleep cycle in order to go into a new sleep cycle next—which is about every 40 minutes!

 A newborn waking up every 45 minutes or so is what makes the four-month sleep regression so hard for parents who are dealing with it!
 This creates scattered sleep and very long nights for the whole family in the middle of a four-month regression.